Joshua Oppenheimer's The Look of Silence |

 Top Ten Films

-1. The Look of Silence
+1. The Look of Silence2.
+Timbuktu

 3. Silvered Water, Syria Self Portrait